The Challenge: People need a streamlined, easy-to-use method of creating and managing big-picture goals and the tasks to get them there.

 - People wanted to be able to add reminders to a task when creating it, not as a separate activity afterwards.

 After identifying the core themes that had emerged from the first round of usability tests, I was able to make informed iterations to the prototypes, design additional screens as needed, and proceed with a second round of testing.

 Iteration and More Testing

-In order to develop a logo, I solicited user feedback on images they associated with the terms “goal” and “task.” people shared images such as soccer goals, victory “V” signs, marathon finish lines, clipboards, and a mountain summit, which ultimately became the basis of the final logo design.
+In order to design a logo, I solicited user feedback on images they associated with the terms “goal” and “task.”
+People shared images such as soccer nets, victory “V” signs, marathon finish lines, clipboards, a mountain summit, and a hot air balloon, which ultimately became the basis of the final logo design.